Ph.D., The University of Chicago, 2000 (Advisor: R. Fefferman)

 Dr. Hagelstein's research is in harmonic analysis.

-Dr. Hagelstein loves teaching students at all levels, ranging from Freshman Precalculus to Graduate Complex Analysis.
+Dr. Hagelstein enjoys teaching students at all levels, ranging from Freshman Precalculus to Graduate Complex Analysis.

 MTH 1304 Precalculus

 MTH 1321 Calculus I

 MTH 1321(H2) Honors Calculus I